 All trade in industrial products and fish and other marine products from the EFTA States will benefit from duty-free access to the respective markets as of entry into force of the Agreement.

-Trade in processed agricultural products are covered in an Annex under the main Agreement (Chapter II, Article 6 and Annex III).
+Trade in processed agricultural products are covered in an Annex under the main Agreement.
 The Annex grants concessions for products such as sugar confectionary, chocolates, pasta, prepared foods, sauces and preparations, soups, waters etc.

 In addition, trade in basic agricultural products is covered in three bilateral agreements on basic agricultural products negotiated between the respective EFTA State (Iceland, Norway and Switzerland/Liechtenstein) and Singapore.

 These agreements form part of the instruments establishing the free trade area and are subject to the relevant disciplines for trade in goods in the main agreement.
 They provide for concessions on both sides.
 Each agreement contains specific rules of origin, generally based on the “wholly-obtained” criteria.

 Rules of Origin

 The Agreement provides for liberal rules of origin.
 Furthermore, for a restricted number of products, it allows in outward processing an increased 50 per cent limit applicable to the total added value in and outside the territories of the Parties.

 The Parties agree to apply their regulations in sanitary and phytosanitary matters in a non-discriminatory manner and to not introduce any new measures that have the effect of unduly obstructing trade.